WordPress is the most popular website platform today, but your site may be suffering slower load speeds - so how do you fix them?

 3. Image optimisation

 Most WordPress websites that we encounter with slow load speeds are due to large file sizes which load on each webpage.
-There are a number of plugins that your - or your developer - can install to reduce your image and video file sizes - and ultimately decrease your website load time.
+There are a number of plugins that you - or your developer - can install to reduce your image and video file sizes - and ultimately decrease your website load time.

-To ensure your images maintain a high quality when compressed then you should save the image as a .png file (not a .jpeg file).
+To ensure your images maintain high quality when compressed then you should save the image as a .png file (not a .jpeg file).